windwalker-io/framework/src/Crypt/README.md

 The `Crypt` object provides different ciphers to encrypt/decrypt your data.
 Most of these ciphers must use PHP openssl functions to work.
-If your PHP are not available for openssl extension, you can use `PhpAesCipher` as default cipher, it is a native PHP implementation of AES by [PHP AES](http://www.phpaes.com/).
+If your PHP are not available for openssl extension, you can use `PhpAesCipher` as default cipher, it is a native PHP implementation of AES by [aes.class.php](https://gist.github.com/chrisns/3992815).

 ### Use Cipher